as a Digestive Aid

 Easy Tsukemono Recipe

-such as citrus zest or juice and flavored oils to add more depth of
+such as citrus zest, citrus juice, and flavored oils to add more depth of

 The sky is pretty much the limit or your imagination.